GOALS-JWST: Revealing the Buried Star Clusters in the Luminous Infrared Galaxy VV 114: Observations

 The raw data have been reduced using the {\it JWST} calwebb pipeline v1.5.3 (CRDS 11.16.3).
 After in-flight calibration \citep{jwstcomm}, updated reference files were included in the reduction pipeline (CRDS0942).
 In particular, this update takes into account the higher sensitivity of NIRCam in the LW filters.
 To account for additional changes to the zero-point calibration (CRDS0989), we use the PHOTMJSR corrections published for module B in \citet{zpupdate2}, which are derived from a resolved stellar population analysis of M92 (PID 1334).
 In our analysis we focus on the two SW filters as well as the F356W to constrain the spectral energy distribution (SEDs) of individual star clusters in the NIR.
 These filters are the least affected by potential contributions from either a hot dust component or circumstellar dust from AGB stars, which can have a significant affect on the integrated flux of star clusters at $\lambda \geq 4 \mu$m \citep{conroy15}, and are not included in the models used to interpret the derived cluster colors (see Section 3.2)

 The level-3 products (.i2d) were then aligned to the Gaia DR2 reference frame using the Drizzlepac module TweakReg \citep{gaiadr2}.
-Finally, our F150W, F200W, and F356W science frames were drizzled to the same resolution of 0.05"/pixel, which was chosen to match the resolution of existing {\it HST} WFC3 and ACS UV-optical observations of VV 114.
-This pixel size corresponds to a physical resolution of $\sim 20$ pc at the distance of VV 114 (84.4 Mpc).
+Finally, our F150W, F200W, and F356W science frames were drizzled to a common scale of 0.05"/pixel, which was chosen to match the angular resolution of existing {\it HST} WFC3 and ACS UV-optical observations of VV 114, and results in a physical resolution of $\sim 20$ pc at the distance of VV 114 (84.4 Mpc).
+We note that this resolution is several times larger than the typical size of YMCs observed in nearby galaxies, however it is still well below the average size of cluster complexes and massive OB associations \citep[$R_{eff} \sim 100-200$ pc][]{nb06}.
+We further discuss the effects of resolution when interpreting our results in Section 4.

 In Figures 1 and 2 we compare {\it HST} optical and {\it JWST} NIR false-color images of VV 114.
 At optical wavelengths we see that VV 114E and the `overlap' region between the east and west nuclei are enshrouded by dust lanes, and that detections of bright point sources at wavelengths $\lambda < 0.4\mu$m in this region are extremely limited.
 In contrast, the western nucleus has significantly less dust obscuration, allowing for bright blue point-sources to be easily identified throughout the disk.
 From the NIRCam images it is clear that at longer wavelengths our observations are sensitive to many bright, red sources, several of which were previously hidden behind the dust lane in the `overlap' region of the merger.